PingOne Advanced Identity Cloud

 • Create organizations to structure your identities in a flexible and performant way.

-For examples of customizing the Identity Cloud identity schema, refer to Use cases for customizing the identity schema.
+For examples of customizing the Advanced Identity Cloud identity schema, learn more in Use cases for customizing the identity schema.

 Summary of the identity schema